 Consider hospice or palliative care

-- Has at least one dementia-related medical complication, such as aspiration pneumonia, urinary tract infection, infection or weight loss
+- Has at least one dementia-related medical complication, such as aspiration pneumonia, infection or weight loss

 Hospice care can be provided anywhere, including a nursing home.
 If your loved one lives longer than six months after starting hospice care, the benefit can be extended.
 Likewise, you can choose to stop hospice care at any time.

 Palliative care — which aims to improve quality of life for people who have advanced illnesses — also might be appropriate.
 Unlike hospice care, palliative care is available at any time during a serious or life-threatening illness.
 It's offered in conjunction with other medical treatment and is meant to help ease symptoms, relieve pain, address spiritual and psychological concerns, and maintain dignity and comfort.

 Even if your loved one doesn't recognize you or can't communicate verbally, you can still show reassurance and love.
 To maintain a connection, use your loved one's senses:

 - Touch.
 Hold your loved one's hand.
 Brush his or her hair.
 Gently massage your loved one's hands, legs or feet.

 - Smell.
 The scent of a favorite perfume, flower or food might be comforting.